Pressure Vacuum Breaker

 Most people assume that when water comes out of faucet or spigot, it only flows in one direction.
 However, due to how outdoor water devices work, there is a risk of backflow if the right safety precautions are not taken.
 Specifically, a pressure vacuum breaker is necessary to reduce the risk of siphoning toxic chemicals or liquids back into the water supply for your home or business.

 Air Mechanical Heating, Cooling & Plumbing offers a full range of water control and valve installation services in the Andover area.
-If you’re interested in learning more about the safety benefits of a pressure vacuum breaker for your outdoor water needs, call us today.
+If you’re interested in learning more about the safety benefits of a pressure vacuum breaker for your outdoor water needs, contact us today.

 How Pressure Vacuum Breakers Work